 In April 2016, the FASB issued ASU No. 2016-10: "Identifying Performance Obligations and Licensing", which amends certain aspects of the guidance set forth in the FASB's new revenue standard related to identifying performance obligations and licensing implementation.
-We are currently in the process of evaluating the impact of adoption of these updates on our consolidated financial statements.
+The effective date is the same as ASU No. 2014-09 for interim and annual periods beginning after December 15, 2017.
+We are currently in the process of evaluating the future impact of adoption of these updates on our consolidated financial statements.